Minneapolis Tree Sale is now OPEN for all Residents!

 50’h x 25-30’w.
 Full sun to part shade.
 Pinus flexilis ‘Northern Blue’.

-Yard Fruit Duo-Mount Royal Plum and Sweet Cherry Pie Cherry
+Yard Fruit Duo-Mount Royal Plum and Sweet Cherry Pie Cherry SOLD OUT

 Everything tastes better when you grow it yourself!
 Take advantage of this fruit tree offering to create your own “urban farm.”
 The Mount Royal plum is a productive fruit tree perfect for our northern climates.
 The Sweet Cherry Pie cherry produces great fruit for pies, jams and jellies.
 Both require full sun and well drained soils and are both self fruitful, no second tree for pollination required!